PLPAfrica/Python-Hack1---May-Cohort/README.md

 # Data Structures and Algorithms Practice Hackathon

 This repository contains solutions to three simple data structures and algorithms problems.
-Please follow the instructions below to complete the tasks and submit your work.

 ## Questions

 ### 1. Reverse a String Using a Stack